Cactu5/recruitment-application/migration/readme.md

 ### Insert data
 `cat ./db/dump.sql | mysql -u <username> -p`
 ### Used databse
-This script was created to use MariaDB/MySQL db connectors woyúld have to be changed if another DB is to be used.
+This script was created to use MariaDB/MySQL db connectors would have to be changed if another DB is to be used.

 ## Running the script
 Run this script using the following command: `mvn clean compile exec:java -Dexec.cleanupDaemonThreads=false`